eriksjolund/podman-quadlet-docs/README.md

 The directive `Pod=` can be specified under the `[Container]` section in a quadlet container unit (file path suffix _.container_)

-It's not possible to map UID/GID individually on each contianer when using a Pod.
+It's not possible to map UID/GID individually on each container when using a Pod.

 ## `Notify=`